 - Reducing the density of the on-campus population by only having designated employees on campus.

 - Rearranging all classrooms to ensure 6 feet between students with some exceptions for medical, nursing, physician assistant and other students in clinical settings.
 In those cases, students as well as relevant faculty and staff will be provided appropriate training and personal protective equipment.

 - Maximizing outdoor locations on campus by tenting open areas controlled by the university to create additional multi-use spaces.
 These spaces will be configured to comply with all the required social distancing measures and gathering limits while also taking advantage of fresh air ventilation.
 Masks will be required.

 - Limiting gatherings.
 The university will comply with the District’s requirements for group size at each phase of the District’s reopening plan as well as the request to limit student social gatherings to no more than 10 people.
-On-campus events that in the past may have had large groups in person, such as Convocation and Colonials Weekend, will be held virtually.
+On-campus events that in the past may have had large groups in person are being held virtually.